mongodb-js/vscode/CONTRIBUTING.md

 2. Inside of [VS Code Insiders](https://code.visualstudio.com/insiders/) open this directory and press `F5` to begin debugging the extension.
 This should launch a new VSCode window which is running the extension.

+### Using Proposed API

+The vscode extension will occasionally need to use [proposed API](https://code.visualstudio.com/api/advanced-topics/using-proposed-api) that haven't been promoted to stable yet.
+To enable an API proposal, add it to the `enabledApiProposals` section in `package.json`, then run `npx @vscode/dts dev` to install the type definitions for the API you want to enable.

+**Note**: Using proposed API is only possible during local development and will prevent publishing the extension.

 #### Code Tour

 - `out` Compiled extension code